-Transformer models for language are known to be excellent at retrieving information from context, as they cache the keys and values for the entire history.
-On the other hand, LRUs / SSMs and RNNs in general struggle with such \emph{needle-in-the-haystack} style tasks as they need to perform the retrieval based on the compressed history kept in their recurrent state~\cite{jelassi2024repeat, de2024griffinmixinggatedlinear}.
-We are interested in studying this aspect in the video domain as well.
-We set up a simple reconstruction task where the model has to remember the frame seen at a given time-step in the past.
-For our analysis, we run multiple experiments where the model is tasked to reconstruct the $(T-k)^{\text{th}}$ frame from the past, with increasing value for $k\in\{16, 48, 80, 112, 144, 164\}$ frames.
-We employ Walking Tours dataset~\cite{venkataramanan2023imagenet}, which contains hour-long videos, and the scenery changes constantly, hence we are guaranteed that the video frames seen most recently will be very different compared to the frames seen earlier on.
+We employ Walking Tours dataset~\citep{venkataramanan2023imagenet}, which contains hour-long videos, and the scenery changes constantly, hence we are guaranteed that the video frames seen most recently will be very different compared to the frames seen earlier on.
 We scale the videos to $224\times224$ pixels.
-Again, we adopt ViViT-L as baseline, and we train both models using Imagenet pretrained weights.
+We adopt ViViT-L as baseline, and we train both models using Imagenet pretrained weights.
 For ViViT-L, we keep all the outputs from all $T$ time steps and apply temporal pooling and a $1\times1$ convolution to get the expected shape for the reconstructed frame.
 For \ssm, we simply keep the output of the last layer at time step $T$ and reshape it to the expected shape.